yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 ## Summary

-In this lesson, we've covered:
-- The fundamental structures of relational databases (tables, columns, rows)
-- Different data types and when to use them
-- The importance of keys in establishing relationships and ensuring data integrity
-- Basic principles of database schema design
-- How indexes can improve query performance
-- Constraints that help maintain data integrity
+In this lesson, we've covered the fundamental structures of relational databases (tables, columns, rows), different data types and when to use them, the importance of keys in establishing relationships and ensuring data integrity, basic principles of database schema design, how indexes can improve query performance, constraints that help maintain data integrity.

-Understanding these structures will help you design and interact with databases effectively, making it easier to manage and retrieve the information needed for JRS operations.
+Understanding these structures will help you design and interact with databases effectively, making it easier to manage and retrieve the information needed for operations.

 ## Resources
 - [Database Normalization Explained](https://www.essentialsql.com/get-ready-to-learn-sql-database-normalization-explained-in-simple-english/)